Ooty Varkey: The Complete Guide to India's GI-Tagged Biscuit from the Nilgiris

 The making of authentic Ooty Varkey is not a quick process.
 It is not a factory process.
 It cannot be scaled the way mass-produced biscuits can.
 This is not a limitation — it is precisely the point.

-The uniqueness of the Varkey is proclaimed on the grounds of its handmade mixture, which comprises flour, sugar, salt, and mava — a mix of homemade yeast comprising banana, rava or semolina, maida or flour, and sugar.
+The uniqueness of Varkey is proclaimed on the grounds of its handmade preparation, which comprises flour, sugar, salt, and mava — a mix of homemade starter comprising banana, rava (semolina), maida (flour), and sugar.
 The varkey mix is baked in a firewood oven on moderate heat.
 The entire process, from preparing the dough mix to baking, takes around 12 hours.
-Growthgurukul

 The Mava (Maavai) — The Secret Ingredient

 The leavening agent used in Varkey is not commercial yeast.
-It is mava (also spelled maavai) — a traditional homemade starter.
-This mava is made from all-purpose flour, semolina, sugar, and banana.
-It is added to a bigger batch of flour, sugar, and salt, which forms the final dough for the fresh batch.
-Press Information Bureau Many bakers also use a portion of the previous day's dough as starter — a sourdough-like tradition that means each batch carries a continuous lineage of fermentation culture.
+It is mava (also spelled maavai) — a traditional homemade starter made from all-purpose flour, semolina, sugar, and banana.
+It is added to a larger batch of flour, sugar, and salt, which forms the final dough.
+Many bakers also use a portion of the previous day's dough as starter — a sourdough-like tradition that means each batch carries a continuous lineage of fermentation culture.

 This mava is irreplaceable.
 You cannot substitute commercial yeast and achieve the same result.
 The fermentation character it contributes — subtle, complex, faintly fruity — is fundamental to the flavour of authentic Varkey.